Left Continue shopping

 Vitamin D is essential not only for immune health, thus reducing the likelihood of cancer and infections, but also mental health; dangerously low levels of vitamin D have been recorded in both young people with depression and elderly dementia sufferers.

-Earlier this year, a major study indicated that Vitamin D supplements could spare over three million people from colds or flu in the UK each year.
+Recently, a major study indicated that Vitamin D supplements could spare over three million people from colds or flu in the UK each year.

 5. Drink more water